for Veterans and the Public

 Explanation of test results:

 As red blood cells age, they are broken down naturally in the body.
 Bilirubin is released from the destroyed red blood cells and passed on to the liver.
-The liver excretes the bilirubin in fluid called bile.
-If the liver is not functioning correctly, the bilirubin will not be properly excreted.
-Therefore, if the bilirubin level is higher than normal, it may mean that the liver is not functioning correctly.
+The liver releases the bilirubin in fluid called bile.
+If the liver is not functioning correctly, the bilirubin will not be properly released.
+Therefore, if the bilirubin level is higher than expected, it may mean that the liver is not functioning correctly.

 Other things to know: